-The Candler County School District had long-term liabilities of \$17.6 million related to General Government QSCB Series 2011 Bonds.
-The bonds are to be paid back by March 2026 with Special Purpose Local Option Sales Tax funds.
-The School District maintains an A1 underlying rating and an affirmed Aa3 enhanced rating from Moody's Investors Service based on the additional security provided by the State of Georgia's School District Intercept Program.
+The Candler County School District has long-term liabilities of \$17.6 million related to General Government QSCB Series 2011 Bonds.
+The bonds are to be repaid by March 2026 with Special Purpose Local Option Sales Tax funds.
+The School District maintains an A1 underlying rating from Moody's Investors Service, which is its General Obligation (GO) rating or its highest public rating that is GO-related.